prajjwa-lit/Starflix/README.md

-# StreamFlix - Personal Video Streaming Platform
+# StarFlix - Personal Video Streaming Platform

-StreamFlix is a self-hosted video streaming platform that allows you to manage and stream your personal video collection through a modern web interface.
+StarFlix is a self-hosted video streaming platform that allows you to manage and stream your personal video collection through a modern web interface.
 It features a Netflix-inspired UI, real-time video streaming, genre-based organization, and an intuitive upload system.

 ## 🚀 Features